siakaramalegos/markdown-viewer/readme.md

 # Markdown Viewer in vanilla JS

 This application was built with love to teach developers about web performance.

-The `master` branch is the unoptimized state and is deployed at https://turtle-markdown-viewer.netlify.com/.
+- The `master` branch is the unoptimized state and is deployed at https://turtle-markdown-viewer.netlify.com/.
+- The `5-modern-code` branch includes all the optimizations from previous steps and is deployed at https://hare-markdown-viewer.netlify.com/.

 Branches were created for each optimization step:

 - `0-fonts`
 - `1-images`